ethereum/EIPs/README.md

 ## Project Goal

-The Ethereum Improvement Proposals repository exists as a place to discuss concrete proposals with potential users of the proposal and the Ethereum community at large.
+The Ethereum Improvement Proposals repository exists as a place to share concrete proposals with potential users of the proposal and the Ethereum community at large.

 We promote high-quality, peer-reviewed proposals in two categories: